Why Trump should strike a deal with North Korea

 After President Obama on January 19, his last full day in office, had authorized a token amount of US aid for North Korea for flood relief -- the first in five years -- the Trump administration made the gesture public on January 25.

 Trump kept creeping to the negotiating table.
-Despite North Korea's test-launch of a solid-fueled missile on February 12 and the killing of Kim's estranged half-brother with VX nerve agent on February 13, his State Department issued visas - the first in four years - for a North Korean delegation to come to New York to meet with former officials.
+Despite North Korea's test-launch of a solid-fueled missile on February 12 and the killing of Kim's estranged half-brother with VX nerve agent on February 13, his State Department issued visas -- the first in five years -- for a North Korean delegation to come to New York to meet with former officials.
 That outreach was abruptly reversed shortly thereafter.

 Will Trump try for talks again?
 Or will he revert to denial and try to outsource the problem to China, impose sanctions tough enough to compel the North to the negotiating table and commit to complete denuclearization upfront, wait for the regime to collapse, attempt cyberattacks, or risk a preventive war.
 Trump's policy review may examine those options.

-Note: Editor's Note: Leon V. Sigal is director of the Northeast Asia Cooperative Security Project at the Social Science Research Council in New York.
-The opinions expressed here are solely his.